 - Difficulty concentrating

 - Brain fog

 Found in meat, fruit, and vegetables, potassium is your intracellular fluid balancing mineral.
 Higher potassium intakes have been linked to lower blood pressure in a variety of populations.[*]

 Symptoms of a deficiency may include [*]:

 - Heart palpitations

 Magnesium usually doesn’t function as an electricity-conducting electrolyte, but it wears hundreds of other hats in the human body.
-For instance, magnesium supports nearly 300 enzymatic reactions, including reactions involved in DNA repair and the production of the cellular energy currency, ATP.[*]
+For instance, magnesium supports nearly 300 enzymatic reactions, including reactions involved in DNA replication and repair and the production of the cellular energy currency, ATP.[*]